SophieDeBenedetto/learn-write/README.md

 # Learn Linter Feeder

-Run `learn metadata write` from the command line in the directory of the project that needs meta data to stop writing all that meta data cuz honestly i just cannot even anymore.
+`gem install learn_writer` then run `learn-write` from the command line in the directory of the project that needs meta data to stop writing all that meta data cuz honestly i just cannot even anymore.